withrocks/icelandic-mini-stories/README.md

+# Icelandic mini stories for language learners

-This is a mirror of the material in http://leikjaland.is/icelandic.html (with text files instead of Word documents).
+This is a reformatted copy of the material in http://leikjaland.is/icelandic.html (with text files instead of Word documents).

 All the original material, as well as this version of it, is in the public domain according to the aformentioned page and was created by Rökkvi Vésteinsson.